Most of us have heard the story by now. Facebook created two AI chatbots that went rogue and created their own language before being shut down.

 This is a clear signal that they believe this is something brands should invest in.
 And a look through Google’s trend analysis tool shows that people are taking notice:

 So we know chatbots are on the rise.
-We know that chatbots have the ability to shake up B2B marketing.
+We know that chatbots have the ability to shake up B2B marketing with social media, website, and sms integration (to name a few).
 The question we have to ask now is what exactly will that look like and what areas are set up for the most disruption.
 Let’s dive in…

 2. Bots Can Accelerate The B2B Sales & Marketing Process